 How you maintain the water heater depends on the type of water heater you have in your home.
 There are two types of water heaters: tanked water heaters and tankless water heaters.
 This post focuses on tanked water heaters.
 Tanked water heaters may be powered by gas or electricity, but beyond this, they are essentially the same in the way they function.

 To get the best performance out of the unit, your water heater should be serviced at least once a year.
 You can do some maintenance steps yourself, but a few will require hiring an expert.
 Working with water heaters may expose you to the risk of electric shocks and carbon monoxide poisoning.
-Hire an expert if you need help with the steps below.
+Hire a water heater expert if you need help with the steps below.

 -